MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-faqs.md

 Azure AD B2C can't be used to authenticate users for Microsoft Office 365.
 Azure AD is Microsoft's solution for managing employee access to SaaS apps and it has features designed for this purpose such as licensing and conditional access.
 Azure AD B2C provides an identity and access management platform for building web and mobile applications.
 When Azure AD B2C is configured to federate to an Azure AD tenant, the Azure AD tenant manages employee access to applications that rely on Azure AD B2C.

 ### What are local accounts in Azure AD B2C?
 How are they different from work or school accounts in Azure AD?
-In an Azure AD tenant, every user in the tenant (except users with existing Microsoft accounts) signs in with an email address of the form `<xyz>@<tenant domain>`, where `<tenant domain>` is one of the verified domains in the tenant or the initial `<...>.onmicrosoft.com` domain.
+In an Azure AD tenant, users that belong to the tenant sign in with an email address of the form `<xyz>@<tenant domain>`.
+The `<tenant domain>` is one of the verified domains in the tenant or the initial `<...>.onmicrosoft.com` domain.
 This type of account is a work or school account.

 In an Azure AD B2C tenant, most apps want the user to sign in with any arbitrary email address (for example, joe@comcast.net, bob@gmail.com, sarah@contoso.com, or jim@live.com).
 This type of account is a local account.
 We also support arbitrary user names as local accounts (for example, joe, bob, sarah, or jim).
 You can choose one of these two local account types by configuring Azure AD B2C in the Azure portal.